 In my humble opinion Ripple is the future of payment processing and overseas transactions.
 Banks and corporate giants are already trialing Ripple’s blockchain technology to minimize transaction costs and maintain a trustless distributed ledger.

-The native cryptocurrency of Ripple, i.e XRP is also showing very promising figures.
-Currently, it has a market cap of $10 billion which makes it the 4th popular cryptocurrency in terms of market cap, just after Bitcoin, Ethereum and Bitcoin Cash.
+The native cryptocurrency of Ripple, i.e., XRP, is also showing very promising figures.
+It has a market cap of $10 billion, which makes it the 7th popular cryptocurrency in terms of market cap, just after Bitcoin.

 If you would like to know more about cryptocurrencies in general and learn how to invest in them then please read this article – Fundamentals & Investments in Cryptocurrency.